-UCAN recruits and supports Aboriginal students interested in or enrolled in the University of Saskatchewan undergraduate and graduate nursing programs.
-Aboriginal nursing advisors in Saskatoon, Regina and Prince Albert work with students to build community through gatherings and peer networks, provide academic and personal advisement and facilitate tutoring, mentorship and referrals to culturally appropriate supports as requested.
+UCAN recruits and supports Indigenous students interested in or enrolled in the University of Saskatchewan undergraduate nursing program.
+Nursing Advisors in Saskatoon, Regina and Prince Albert work with students to build community through gatherings and peer networks, provide academic and personal advisement and facilitate tutoring, mentorship and referrals to culturally appropriate supports as requested.
 UCAN advisors are also available to provide information and referrals for child care, housing, funding and other concerns.
-UCAN promotes an "open door" philosophy and welcomes international students and non-Aboriginal students to connect as well.
+UCAN promotes an "open door" philosophy and welcomes international students and non-Indigenous students to connect as well.
 Please feel free to stop by and see us!

 To learn more about University of Saskatchewan Community of Aboriginal Nursing